wp-plugins/jsl3-facebook-wall-feed/readme.txt

 * This is the initial version.

 == Upgrade Notice ==

+= 1.7.1 =
+A minor update to add group permissions to the feed.

 = 1.7 =
 The plugin now has the abiliy to display feeds from different Facebook pages.